Broccoli and Cauliflower Au Gratin

 Recipe from "New New Orleans Cooking", by Emeril Lagasse and Jessie Tirsch.
 Published by William and Morrow, 1993.

-Recipe courtesy "Prime Time Emeril", by Emeril Lagasse, William Morrow Publishers, 2001
+Recipe courtesy of "Prime Time Emeril", by Emeril Lagasse, William Morrow Publishers, 2001